codahale/veil-go/README.md

 Further, the use of STROBE means all protocols which include `RECV_MAC` calls are [compactly committing](https://eprint.iacr.org/2019/016.pdf).

-### Deterministic Components, `IND-CCA2` System

-Veil is designed to be indistinguishable under adaptive chosen ciphertext attacks, since that's the gold standard for modern cryptosystems.
-It avoids, however, the usual approach to `IND-CCA2` design, which is to rub a nonce on everything.
-Nonces are required for `IND-CCA2`–if ciphertexts are deterministically mapped from plaintexts, an adversary trivially wins the guessing game by having the challenger encrypt the same value twice, then offering to choose between the static ciphertext and any other ciphertext–but both accidental and adversarial nonce-misuse is a concern.

-Instead, Veil composes deterministic components–a KEM and a streaming AEAD–around a single, probabilistic value: a symmetric data encryption key (DEK).
-As long as a sender can manage 256 bits of unpredictability per message, Veil is `IND-CCA2` as a system, with keys long enough to provide adequate security even in the multi-user model.

-Where challenge values are required–an ephemeral scalar for Diffie-Hellman or Schorr–they are derived from both the unique message and the sender's private key, to preserve unforgability guarantees.

 ### Indistinguishable From Random Noise

 Veil messages are entirely indistinguishable from random noise.
 They contain no plaintext metadata,